Trace maps in motivic homotopy and local terms: Correspondences and the trace

 and any object $L\in\mathcal{SH}(T)$, the canonical map $K\otimes f^*p_*L\to q_*(q^*K\otimes g^*L)$ is an isomorphism.
 We say that $K$ is \textbf{universally strongly locally acyclic} (abbreviated as \textbf{USLA}) over $S$ if for any morphism $T\to S$, the base change $K_{|X\times_ST}$ is strongly locally acyclic over $T$.

 \end{definition}

 The USLA objects form a localizing subcategory.
 Typical examples are given by dualizable objects for smooth morphisms: \begin{lemma} If $f:X\to S$ is smooth, any dualizable object in $\mathcal{SH}(X)$ is USLA over $S$. \end{lemma} \proof This follows from smooth base change and \cite[Prop.
 3.2]{FHM}. \endproof Another important case is the one where $S$ is the spectrum of a field, in which, assuming resolution of singularities, every object is USLA: \begin{lemma}[\textrm{\cite[Cor.
-2.1.14]{JY}}] Let $k$ be a field such that one of the following conditions is satisfied: \begin{enumerate} \item $k$ is a perfect field which satisfies strong resolution of singularities (\ref{num:RS});
+2.1.14]{JY}}] Let $k$ be a field and let $\mathfrak{P}$ be a collection of primes such that at least one of the following conditions is satisfied: \begin{enumerate} \item $k$ is a perfect field which satisfies strong resolution of singularities (\ref{num:RS});